Star polygons in art and culture: Four-pointed stars

 Several varieties of four-pointed stars were used in cultures around the world:

 The 1914-15 star campaign medal of the British army was based on a four-pointed star.
 A compass rose in the form of a four pointed-star also appears in the flag of NATO and the flag of the country of Aruba.
 The seal of the (now cancelled) United States Civil Service Commission included a four-pointed star between the years 1963-1979.
 Four-pointed stars also appears in the symbols of the Subaru car company and Philips corporation.

+Recently, the four-pointed star and its associated emoji (✨) has become a symbol often used to represent AI.